ubisoft/Sharpmake/docs/Why.md

 * Most libraries already have .sharpmake.cs files made on another project.
 * Fast generation.
 * C# .csproj support.
 Support for mixing with .vcxproj in same generated .sln.
-* Both C++ and C# programmers are confortable editing .sharpmake.cs files.
+* Both C++ and C# programmers are comfortable editing .sharpmake.cs files.
 * Intellisence and debugging for .sharpmake.cs files.

 At the beginning of 2017, serious discussions were made inside Ubisoft to finally make Sharpmake open-source.
 While legal discussions were made, a few developers improved Sharpmake to isolate platform implementation in single .dll files, easing isolation of platforms under NDA.
 On September 22th 2017, Sharpmake was finally pushed on Github.

 The reason we made Sharpmake open-source is because we still believe it is superior for our needs than any other open-source alternative.
 That may not be always the case in the future, so we decided it would be better to let Sharpmake compete with alternatives outside Ubisoft.
-The same way FastBuild was adopted outside Ubisoft after being mentionned at CppCon 2014, we think Sharpmake could be interesting outside Ubisoft as well, so it was presented in a lightning talk at CppCon 2017.
+The same way FastBuild was adopted outside Ubisoft after being mentioned at CppCon 2014, we think Sharpmake could be interesting outside Ubisoft as well, so it was presented in a lightning talk at CppCon 2017.

-Sharpmake is shining with big C++ code bases that may be using C# and FastBuild and may be targetting video game consoles.
+Sharpmake is shining with big C++ code bases that may be using C# and FastBuild and may be targeting video game consoles.
 This is the context for many projects inside the game industry and we are curious to see how interesting it will make it outside Ubisoft.